A program of Families Helping Families of Greater New Orleans

 - Where do you live?
 (This will tell us what school district you’re in.)

 - What are the dates on your child’s IEP?
 (This will tell the center if the IEP is current or not.)

 - What kind of services is your child receiving?
 (This will tell us what types of services your son needs.)

 - Because we are federally funded, we do need to ask for some demographic information for data collection.
 We will ask your name, address, contact information, email, phone number, ethnicity, and your child’s diagnosis.
 All this information is kept confidential and is only seen by LaPTIC staff.
 This information also allows us to set up an electronic file on you so we never have to ask you for this information again.
 We might occasionally reconfirm your information is still correct.
 This file will also allow us to keep notes on our conversations and meetings.
 This is important because we cannot guarantee every time you call you will speak to the same person.
 This file allows the staff supporting you, access to your information so you don’t have to repeat it all over again.

 - We will probably ask you to send a copy of your most recent evaluation and last IEP.

 - Do you want to be added to our mailing list?
-This will enable you to get our monthly e-newsletter, Exceptional Times and stay up to date with all the trainings and events happening in Louisiana.)
+This will enable you to get our monthly e-newsletter, Exceptional Times, and stay up to date with all the training and events happening in Louisiana.)

 Can LaPTIC help if my child is on a 504 plan?